Nova Scotia is the financial capital of Atlantic Canada

 A reliable infrastructure

-- More than 20,000 people employed in the information and communications technology sector
+- 26,000 people employed in technology occupations

 - 13,000 additional people working in contact centres